 Other things to consider

 Take the time to make sure your CV reflects each role that you are applying for.
 Research the company and use the job description as an insight into what the employer is looking for.
 Highlight the skills and experiences that are relevant to the role.

 Download our templatesCV Template 1 CV Template 2 CV Template 3

-Here at Copeland we help candidates progress their careers in the automotive industry every day.
-If you’re ready for your next big challenge get in touch.
-Start by registering with us here: https://www.copelandselect.co.uk/register/
+Here at Copeland we help employees progress their careers in the automotive industry every day.
+Learn more about how we help candidates: https://www.copelandselect.co.uk/candidates/